 Breast cancer is not a single disease, even among the same type of breast cancer.
 When you are diagnosed with breast cancer, your doctor will recommend laboratory tests on the cancerous tissue.
 These tests will help your doctor learn more about the cancer and choose the most effective treatment plan.

 Tests can determine if your cancer is:

 - Hormone receptor positive or negative.
 Breast cancers expressing estrogen receptors (ER) and/or progesterone receptors (PR) are called “hormone receptor positive.”
-These receptors are proteins found in and on cells.
+These receptors are proteins found in cells.
 Tumors that have estrogen receptors are called “ER positive.”
 Tumors that have progesterone receptors are called “PR positive.”
 These cancers depend on the hormones estrogen and/or progesterone to grow.
-Breast cancer in men is more likely to have receptors for estrogen and progesterone, which means that hormonal therapy is a treatment option for these cancers.
+Breast cancer in men is likely to have receptors for estrogen and progesterone, which means that hormonal therapy is a treatment option for most of these cancers.
 Breast cancer that does not express estrogen or progesterone receptors is called “hormone receptor negative.”

 - HER2 positive or negative.
 About 10% to 20% of breast cancers depend on the gene called HER2 to grow.
 These cancers are called “HER2 positive” and have too many HER2 receptors or copies of the HER2 gene.
 The HER2 gene makes a protein that is found on the cancer cell and is important for tumor cell growth.
 This type of cancer may grow more quickly.
 Cancers that do not have too much HER2 are called “HER2 negative.”